-Not all types of crime are alike.
-Are you interested in what different types of crime take place in our society and what kinds of crime exist, about which we know very little?
-How do we decide what behaviour is criminal?
-What are the roles of personnel involved when a crime is detected?
-Want a career in the police force, legal professions or forensic sciences?
-Perhaps you are interested to know more about the new exciting subject of Criminology?
+Are you interested in a career in the police force, legal profession or forensic sciences?
+Perhaps you are interested to know more about the exciting subject of Criminology?
 Either way this is the perfect course for you.

 This course provides an opportunity to broaden your field of study in the social sciences, with a particular focus on crime.
 You will explore the causes of criminal behaviour, attitudes to crime, criminal investigations and the wider social and psychological aspects of crime.
-The first year of Criminology is an award, and is used as a platform for the second year which will make up to full diploma.
+The course combines the subjects of Psychology, Law, Sociology and Forensic Science to form a new discipline of its own.

 YEAR 1 : UNITS OF ASSESSMENT